prafulagarwal1/principal-react-nextjs-may-2025/documents/09-react-lab-guide.md

 - Create the production build, and serve the app from the build folder.
 Verify from the network tab that the production backend is the one being used in HTTP requests now.
     - __Note__: More details to be added to this step.

-## Step 28: Set up a toast message service and container to display toast messages
-- Use built-in React Bootstrap Toast and ToastContainer (difficult to set up but gels with the theme), or a third-party toast component like `react-toastify` (https://www.npmjs.com/package/react-toastify).
-- To be done

 ## Step 29: Set up options for editing / deleting a workshop in every workshop list item
 ```ts
 export default { getWorkshops, getWorkshopById, deleteWorkshopById };